 - stop output: information about vehicle stops and loading/unloading of persons and containers

 - battery usage: information about battery state for electric vehicles

 - collision output: information about collisions among vehicles and between vehicles and pedestrians

-- simulation state statistics: information about the current state of the simulation (vehicle count etc.)
+- simulation state summary statistics: information about the current state of the simulation (vehicle count etc.)